The XPath transform output is the result of applying an

 The XPath implementation is expected to convert the information in the input XML document and the XPath expression string to the character domain prior to making any comparisons such that the result of evaluating the expression is equivalent regardless of the initial encoding of the input XML document and XPath expression.

-Although an node-set is unordered, based on the expression evaluation requirements of the XPath function library, the document order position of each node must be available, except for the attribute and namespace axes.
+Based on the expression evaluation requirements of the XPath function library, the document order position of each node must be available in the parse tree, except for the attribute and namespace axes.
 The XPath transform imposes no order on attribute and namespace nodes during XPath expression evaluation, and expressions based on attribute or namespace node position are not interoperable.
 The XPath transform does define an order for namespace and attribute nodes during serialization.

-A node-set is converted into a string by generating the representative text for each node in the node-set.
+This function converts a node-set into a string by generating the representative text for each node in the node-set.
 The nodes of a node-set are processed in ascending order of the nodes' document order positions except for attribute and namespace nodes, which do not have document order positions.

 The nodes in the attribute and namespace axes will each be processed in lexicographic order, with the namespace axis preceding the attribute axis.
-Lexicographic comparison is performed using namespace URI as the primary key and local name as secondary key (namespace nodes and attribute nodes with no namespace qualification have an empty namespace URI, which is defined to be lexicographically least).
+Lexicographic comparison is performed using namespace URI as the primary key and local name as secondary key (nodes with no namespace qualification have an empty namespace URI, which is defined to be lexicographically least).
 Lexicographic comparison is based on the UCS codepoint values, which is equivalent to lexical ordering based on UTF-8.

 The method of text generation is dependent on the node type and given in the following list: